upyesp/upyesp.org/content/posts/Bash-shortcuts.md

 categories: [Linux]
 ---

 Working in a command line environment, like a Bash session, can be far more productive that using a graphical user interface.
-Here's a collection of keyboard shortcuts.
+Here's a collection of shortcuts.

 <!--more-->